• Skip to primary navigation

 January 11, 2021 at 7:36 AM

-There are more than 30 locations in Manhattan – including the Javitss Center, pharmacies, urgent care clinics and community centers.
-Once you register on the NY State link provided in the article – if you are eligible – a list of locations in your zip code will pop up.
-There are six in my zip code alone within a few blocks of my apartment – I got a vaccination at an independent pharmacy on that list.
+There are more than 30 locations in Manhattan - including the Javitss Center, pharmacies, urgent care clinics and community centers.
+Once you register on the NY State link provided in the article - if you are eligible - a list of locations in your zip code will pop up.
+There are six in my zip code alone within a few blocks of my apartment.
 Good luck!

 What do you think about this?
 We welcome your comments.
 Cancel reply